 The goals of this plan are to set the City on a path towards carbon neutrality and climate resilience.
 The goals are ambitious, but ones that we believe we can achieve.
 There will undoubtedly be twists and turns on this path, and we will need to stay flexible and adaptive along the way.
-But if we can achieve these goals-carbon neutrality, equity, sustainability, resilience-we believe that we can co-create a community that is healthy, connected, and vibrant.
-Please fully participate.
+But if we can achieve these goals carbon neutrality, equity, sustainability, resilience - we believe that we can co-create a community that is healthy, connected, and vibrant.
+Please fully participate in implementing this Plan, and see Appendix A presenting personal actions, entitled "What Can I Do Now?"